jmfederico/cookiecutter-django/README.md

 # Django with Wagtail and WebPack Cookiecutter

-An opinionated [Cookiecutter](https://github.com/audreyr/cookiecutter) template for creating Django projects with Wagtail and Webpack.
+An opinionated [Cookiecutter](https://github.com/audreyr/cookiecutter) template for Django with Wagtail and Webpack.

 ## Features